Nico2456/IT-Projects-Networking-Automation/small-office-vlan-router-on-a-stick/automation/README.md

     B -->|Processes output| A
 ```
 ## Setup GNS3 VM
-When prompted to download GNS3 VM, follow insturctions to run the GNS3 in a Virtual Environment.
-Then setup the Ports to a localhost IP like 127.0.0.1
+When prompted to download a virtual machine (VM) in GNS3, follow insturctions to run the GNS3 in a Virtual Environment.
+Then setup the Ports to a localhost IP like 127.0.0.1, which will become the telnet (IP) address of SSH-enabled network devices in the simulation
 ![automation setup](automation-gns3sim-setups.png)

 ## Configure topology and run simulation